SmithsonianWorkshops/2018-06-12-nmnh/_episodes/05-the-filesystem.md

 directory (i.e. the directory you are in).
 You can always find the directory you are in using the `pwd` command.
 However, you can also give `ls` the names of other directories to view.
-Navigate to your home directory if you are not already there.
+Navigate to your `/pool/genomics` directory if you are not already there.

 ~~~
 $ cd /pool/genomics/username